stefanheule/obsidian/README.md

 ![Screenshot of the date display moving](screenshots/basalt/date.png)

-The same goes for weather information:
+The watchface also features weather information:

 ![Screenshot of the weather information on basalt platform](screenshots/basalt/weather.png)